UBS loss exposes European trading loophole

-LONDON UBS's $2.3 billion loss has uncovered a gap in the oversight of widely-used investment products which allow traders to hide their dealings and will take regulators years to close.
+LONDON UBS's UBSN.VX $2.3 billion (1.5 billion pound) loss has uncovered a gap in the oversight of widely-used investment products which allow traders to hide their dealings and will take regulators years to close.

 Exchange Trade Funds (ETFs) -- the instruments at the heart of the alleged rogue trade debacle announced by UBS last week -- are not covered by European financial markets law.